 CHAR(1) |

-The type of operation to be performed.
+Type of operation.
 M: Send an email.
 T: Start a specified task.
+S: Send a message using Slack API.
 Default is M (send an email). |

 TASK_ID |